cmayomsft/BotToBot-Handoff/CSharp/README.md

 #### Navigation Commands

-MainBot includes navigation commands to show it's navigation menu and to hand-off to the sub-bots.
-SubBot1 and SubBot2 include navigation commands for navigating their conversation flows and for handing back to the MainBot, including:
+MainBot includes navigation commands to show its navigation menu and to hand-off to the sub-bots.
+SubBot1 and SubBot2 include navigation commands for navigating their conversation flows and for handing back to the MainBot.
+Here are the navigation commands across all the bots in the sample:

 * MainBot
-  * "Menu" - Shows the navigation UI for the MainBot, in this sample a HeroCard with buttons that navigate, or hand-off, to each of the sub-bots.
+  * "Menu" - Shows the navigation UI for the MainBot, in this sample a HeroCard with buttons  navigate, or hand-off, to each of the sub-bots.
-  * "SubBot1" - Starts a hand-off to SubBot1 and displays the navigation UI for SubBot1.
+  * "SubBot1" - Starts a hand-off to SubBot1, resulting in SubBot1 showing its navigation UI (see below).
-  * "SubBot2" - Starts a hand-off to SubBot2 and displays the navigation UI for SubBot2.
+  * "SubBot2" - Starts a hand-off to SubBot2, resulting in SubBot2 showing its navigation UI (see below).

 * SubBot1
   * "SubBot1" - Shows the navigation UI for the SubBot1, in this sample a HeroCard with buttons that call dialogs for each of the SubBot1's conversation flows and a button to hand back to the MainBot.